ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Experimental Setup

 \subsection{Evaluation Metrics}

-Following previous works~\cite{wang_learning_2020, xu_scaling_2019, yan_adatag_2021,yang_mave_2022}, we use precision, recall, and F1-score as evaluation metrics.
-For attribute/value pairs, the model predictions are categorized into five scenarios: NN (no predicted value when the ground truth does not contain an attribute value), NV (incorrect predicted value when the ground truth does not contain an attribute value), VN (no predicted value when the ground truth contains an attribute value), VC (correct predicted value that exactly matches the attribute value in the ground truth), and VW (incorrect predicted value that does not match the attribute value in the ground truth).
-Precision is calculated as $P = VC / (NV + VC + VW)$, recall as $R = VC/ (VN + VC + VW)$ and F1-score as $F1 =2PR/(P + R)$.
-In our experiments, we report the F1-score.
+We report the F1-score, calculated by categorizing predictions into five groups as per previous works~\cite{wang_learning_2020,xu_scaling_2019,yan_adatag_2021,yang_mave_2022}.
+The five categories are NN (no predicted value, no ground truth value), NV (predicted value, no ground truth value), VN (no predicted value, ground truth value), VC (predicted value matches ground truth value), and VW (predicted value does not match ground truth value).
+The F1-score is derived from the precision ($P = VC / (NV + VC + VW)$), recall ($R = VC/ (VN + VC + VW)$), and the formula $F1 = 2PR/(P + R)$.